Total Live Articles: 385

 • Paired serum and urine osmolality findings (as above)

-• Urine osmolality does not change with fluid deprivation
+• Urine osmolality does not change (stays low)

 Some key trends, but presented in a different way: